DynaSlum/satsense/README.md

 It is based on gdal and numpy.

 * satsense - library for analysing satellite images, performance evaluation, etc.
-* Notebooks - IPython notebooks for illustrating and testing the usage of Satsense
+* notebooks - IPython notebooks for illustrating and testing the usage of Satsense

 ## Installation
 We are using python 3.5 and jupyter notebook for our code.